Nephandus/rock-paper-scissors/README.md

  This is a Rock, Paper, Scissors game for TheOdinProject.
-ATM, it only has a crude prompt and only displays on the console log, but it's supposed to be modified in a future assigment, apparently to something graphical.
+This is the second version, slightly less crude and slightly graphical.
+It's only meant for simple JS DOM manipulation from a base container div.
+As with the last web-console-only version, I'm assuming a future assignment will make a fancier version.